Universal Credit is the new single benefit payment which replaces a range of other benefits if you are of working age.

 It is a means-tested benefit that’s now been rolled out throughout Northern Ireland.
 It’s based on several things, such as the hours you work, what you earn and your savings.

-If you're a mixed aged couple, meaning only one person is over Pension Credit qualifying age, there are new rules coming in to effect on 15th May 2019.
+If you're a mixed aged couple, meaning only one person is over Pension Credit qualifying age, new rules came in to effect on 15th May 2019.

-Before then, when you make a claim, only one of you of must have reached pension age.
 If you qualify for Pension Credit, you will remain on it, provided your circumstances don’t change.
-After 15th May, in all new claims, both you and your partner will have to reach pension age before you can make a claim for Pension Credit.
+After 15th May 2019, in all new claims or change of circumstances, both you and your partner will have to reach pension age before you can make a claim for Pension Credit.
 Until then, you will have to claim Universal Credit.

 Future changes to benefits